 Range of religions or beliefs

-Other beliefs which have been found to count as 'beliefs' protected by the Act and the preceding Regulations include:
+Other beliefs which have been found to count as protected 'beliefs' include:

 - Environmental or green beliefs in the importance of climate change (see Nicholson v Grainger below).

 - Animal welfare and anti-hunting beliefs (Hashman v Milton Park (Dorset) Ltd (t/a Orchard Park) 2011).

-- Spiritualism and beliefs in the psychic field (Power v Greater Manchester Police Authority (unreported UKEAT/ 0087/10 8 October 2010, EAT).
+- Spiritualism and beliefs in the psychic field (Power v Greater Manchester Police Authority (2010).

-- A Christian who believed that lying is wrong, as in the case of Hawkins v Universal Utilities Ltd t/a Unicom, ET/2501234/2012.
-The employment tribunal held that the telesales agent's belief that potential customers should not be deceived could be protected under the Equality Act 2010.
+- A Christian who believed that lying is wrong (Hawkins v Universal Utilities Ltd t/a Unicom (2012).
+The employment tribunal held that a telesales agent's belief that potential customers should not be deceived could be protected under the Equality Act 2010.
 Although the belief in truthfulness was capable of protection, this employee ultimately lost because he did not have enough evidence that he had actually been asked to lie to customers.

 Beliefs which have been found not to count as 'beliefs' protected by the Act include:

 - A belief that the terrorist attacks of 9/11 and 7/7 were authorised by the British and American Governments.
-This belief in a worldwide evil and satanic media conspiracy failed because the beliefs were absurd and were not cogent - see Farrell v South Yorkshire Police Authority (unreported, ET/2803805/10 16 June 2011, ET).
+This belief in a worldwide evil and satanic media conspiracy failed because the beliefs were absurd and were not cogent (Farrell v South Yorkshire Police Authority (2011).

-- A belief that people should wear a remembrance poppy from 2 November until Remembrance Sunday each year was not considered sufficiently weighty to qualify as a belief - see Lisk v Shield Guardian Co Ltd and others (unreported, ET/3300873/11 27 November 2011).
+- A belief that people should wear a remembrance poppy from 2 November until Remembrance Sunday each year was not considered sufficiently weighty to qualify as a belief (Lisk v Shield Guardian Co Ltd and others (2011).